Sacred as Structure (SAS)

 Criterion 4: Cost of Exclusion

 Contemplative evidence becomes anomalous.
-Every major contemplative tradition that has pursued sustained investigation reports that the ground is self-knowing.
-An idealism that excludes this must dismiss or reinterpret the most extensive body of first-person investigation in human history — millennia of convergent reports from practitioners across every continent, using radically different methods, embedded in radically different doctrinal frameworks.
+Every major tradition that has pursued sustained first-person investigation reports that the ground is cognitively intimate with itself in the supra-reflexive mode — five genuinely independent traditions converging on the claim, plus four partially downstream ones, across every continent and radically different methods.
+An idealism that excludes this must dismiss or reinterpret the most extensive body of first-person investigation in human history as coincidence or shared cognitive bias — explanations that struggle to account for the cross-geographical and cross-methodological independence.
 This is the same move physicalism makes with consciousness itself: declaring the most immediate data anomalous because it does not fit the framework.
-A consciousness-first metaphysics that reproduces this pattern toward its own most relevant evidence source has not fully completed the epistemic revision it claims to perform.
+A consciousness-first metaphysics that reproduces this pattern toward its own most relevant evidence source has not completed the epistemic revision it claims to perform.

 Constraint Status

-III.
-Beyond Biological Instantiation
+IV.
+Q2: Beyond Biological Instantiation

 Criterion 1: Robustness Across Methods

 Contemplative investigation.
-Every major tradition that has conducted sustained contemplative inquiry reports knowledge of, experience of, or systematic preparation for post-biological continuity.
-This includes: Tibetan Buddhism’s bardo practices (systematic training for navigating post-mortem states, developed over centuries with specific predictions about what will be encountered), Vedantic accounts of transmigration and liberation, Christian mystical theology of the soul’s journey, Sufi accounts of the soul’s return, Kabbalistic metempsychosis (gilgul), shamanic traditions worldwide, and indigenous traditions across every continent with developed practices around death and continuation.
-These are not casual beliefs but technologies — systematic practices with specific, detailed predictions about the territory.
-The diversity of methods (meditation, prayer, ritual, shamanic journey, self-inquiry, dying practices) and the structural consistency of the report (something continues, undergoes transformation, is not identical to the biological body) constitutes robustness across contemplative methods.
+Every major tradition that has conducted sustained inquiry into consciousness reports knowledge of, experience of, or systematic preparation for post-biological continuity.
+Tibetan Buddhism’s bardo practices (systematic training for post-mortem navigation, developed over centuries with specific predictions about what is encountered); Vedāntic accounts of transmigration and liberation; Christian mystical theology of the soul’s journey; Sufi accounts of the soul’s return; Kabbalistic gilgul; shamanic traditions worldwide.
+These are technologies — systematic practices with detailed predictions about the territory.

 Criterion 2: Recurrence Across Contexts

-Post-biological continuity of some form is reported across virtually every culture, tradition, and historical period that has left records:
+Post-biological continuity of some form is reported across virtually every culture, tradition, and historical period that has left records: Tibetan Buddhism (six bardos, tulku recognition), Hinduism (transmigration, liberation), Christianity (resurrection, purgation), Islam (barzakh), Judaism (gilgul, olam ha-ba), Egyptian religion (ka/ba/akh), Greek philosophy (Platonic immortality, metempsychosis), shamanic and indigenous traditions worldwide.

-Structural convergence despite doctrinal divergence.
-The traditions disagree on mechanism (reincarnation, resurrection, bardo transition, transmigration), on scope (eternal soul, temporary stream, multi-life arc terminating in liberation), on agency (divine judgment, karmic causation, natural law), and on destination (heaven, nirvana, moksha, union, dissolution).
+Structural convergence despite mechanism divergence.
+The traditions disagree substantially on mechanism (reincarnation, resurrection, bardo transition, transmigration), on scope (eternal soul, temporary stream, multi-life arc terminating in liberation), and on destination (heaven, nirvāṇa, mokṣa, union, dissolution).
 What converges is the structural claim: (1) biological death does not terminate what is essential about the individual; (2) what continues undergoes transformation; (3) the quality of consciousness during life affects the quality of the transition; (4) practices during life can prepare for the transition.

 Criterion 3: Resistance to Eliminative Explanation

 Veridical perceptions.
-During cardiac arrest, patients report specific, verifiable details of events occurring during their resuscitation — details subsequently confirmed by medical staff.
-The dying brain hypothesis must explain how a brain with severely diminished measurable activity produces not merely vivid experience but accurate perception of external events.
-Confabulation and retrospective construction are standard responses, but they do not explain cases where the reported details are specific, unusual, and independently verified.
-The cases are few and methodologically challenging — this is the weakest of the three difficulties — but they exist and the hypothesis owes an account of them.
+During cardiac arrest, patients sometimes report specific, verifiable details of events occurring during resuscitation — details subsequently confirmed by medical staff.
+Confabulation and retrospective construction are standard responses but do not explain cases where reported details are specific, unusual, and independently verified.
+The cases are few and methodologically challenging, but they exist.

 The terror management hypothesis.
 Belief in post-mortem continuity is a universal cultural adaptation to mortality awareness.